gbouras13/hybracter/README.md

 ## Advanced Configuration

 Thanks to its Snakemake backend, you can modify resource requirements for each job contained within `hybracter` using the configuration file.
-A defauly can be created using the `hybracter config` command.
+A default can be created using the `hybracter config` command.
 This can make it even more efficient in server environment, as many jobs can be more efficiently parallelised than the default settings.
 For more information, please see the [documentation](https://hybracter.readthedocs.io/en/latest/configuration/)

 ## Older Updates